djreksopramudyo/DubsTech-Datathon-2026/README.md

 ## 1. Summary
 Seattle is famous for being accessible, but the data tells a different story.
 This project looks at the **Project Sidewalk** dataset to go beyond just counting broken sidewalks.

 I created a new score called the **Mobility Friction Index (MFI)** to find out which neighborhoods are actually the hardest to navigate.
 I found that while the **Industrial District** has the most barriers, residential areas like **Ravenna** are surprisingly difficult because their barriers are more severe.
-I also found that **99%** of these issues are permanent, not just temporary construction.
+I also found that **99%** of these issues are permanent.

 ## 2. Methodology & Process